The average hourly pay for a Dental Office Coordinator is $19.07.

 A dental office coordinator typically works in the front office area of a dentist's office or clinic.
 They manage many of the office's needs and functions, with dentists and dental assistants or nurses handling the actual dental care.
 The coordinator helps the office stay on schedule, schedules new appointments, enters patient data for billing purposes, and generally keeps the office stocked with necessary supplies.
 Additionally, the coordinator typically oversees any storage and filing of paper…Read more

-Dental Office Coordinator Tasks
+Dental Office Coordinator Job Listings

 What Are Popular Skills for Dental Office Coordinators?

 Skills in Insurance, Scheduling, Billing and Customer Service are correlated to pay that is above average.
 Skills that pay less than market rate include Diagnosis and Treatment Planning.